apd-wguicheney/dbt-exposures-crawler/README.md

             --verbose
 ```

+Make sure you check to include file called `.env` in the main folder of your dbt projects with your Tableau connection information.
+For the time being, only the PAT token method will allow you to bypass Tableau's MFA and authenticate you.
-Make sure you check the `.env.example` file to see which environment variables must be defined.
+Check the .env.example file to see how to set that up.

 ## Project motivation